Proven-Paradox/shaper-system/Handbook.md

 You practice a fighting style that emphasizes mind over muscle.
 You may use your Mind in place of Strength to determine your Physical Attack.

 ## Heart Capstones
-**Auramancer**
-Your practice with auras enables you to maintain more.
-You may utilize an additional aura.
-You can take this capstone multiple times.
-Its effects stack.

 **Healing Hands**
 You are an expert healer.
 When you use an Ability with the [Healing] tag, you may gain one of the following benefits: